department-of-veterans-affairs/vagov-content/pages/pension/aid-attendance-housebound.md

 <div class="va-introtext">

-VA Aid and Attendance benefits or Housebound allowances for qualified Veterans and survivors provide monthly payments added to the amount of your monthly VA pension.
+VA Aid and Attendance benefits and Housebound benefits provide monthly payments added to the amount of a monthly VA pension for qualified Veterans and survivors.
 If you need help with daily activities, or you’re housebound, find out if you qualify.

 </div>